 1. Class Consciousness

-For the philosopher and writer Jean-Paul Sartre, ‘bad faith’ (in French mauvaise foi) is primarily a moral failing to embrace our freedom arising from the conditions of the consciousness of self.
+For the philosopher and writer Jean-Paul Sartre, ‘bad faith’ (in French mauvaise foi) is primarily a moral failing, consequent upon our failure to embrace the freedom arising from the conditions of self consciousness.
 However, this concept is from his early ‘existentialist’ philosophical work, before Sartre engaged with Marx and his proposition that consciousness is determined by class relations within the economic structure of a given society.
 For me, Sartre’s concept of bad faith comes to mind again and again when confronted with class consciousness, and in particular the consciousness of the middle classes.

 The middle classes live a contradiction inherent to their position within capitalism.
 On the one hand, they define themselves as the moral yardstick by which every member of society, and not just the middle classes, is measured: economically (aspirational), legally (rule of law), politically (democratic), culturally (free expression); but at the same time they benefit from the vast and growing inequality that capitalism produces, which contrary to this morality creates not competition but monopoly, not free expression but censorship, not democracy but media manipulation, not transparency but corruption, and not distribution of wealth but its accumulation in the the fewest hands possible.
 Thus, the middle classes must, simultaneously, denounce that inequality, censorship, manipulation, corruption and accumulation as incompatible with their moral code, while at the same time refusing to denounce their systemic causes.
 From this comes the uniquely middle-class myth that capitalism can, if sufficiently and properly calibrated, produce ‘the best of all possible worlds’.

 This bad faith, or self-deception, in which the middle classes are doomed to live by their position within capitalism, is perhaps nowhere more manifest than in the current housing crisis.
-On the one hand, the middle classes denounce the rise in homelessness, the demolition of social housing, the purchase of right-to-buy properties by professional landlords, and the investment in residential property purely as a commodity; while at the same time they benefit from the escalation in house prices as owner, investor and landlord, to the point where their investments are now earning them more money than their salaries, and refuse to vote, for instance, for any party or policy that threatens that investment.
+On the one hand, the middle classes denounce the rise in homelessness, the demolition of social housing, the purchase of right-to-buy properties by professional landlords, and the investment in residential property purely as a commodity; while at the same time they benefit from the escalation in house prices as owner, investor and landlord – to the point where their investments are now earning the middle classes more money than their salaries – and as a result refuse to vote, for instance, for any party or policy that threatens that investment.
 The same can be said about middle-class commitment to environmentalism.
-One the one hand, middle-class liberals want to reduce carbon emissions and attribute a moral fervour to the act of recycling; but, on the other, as the middle-class opposition to Brexit has demonstrated, they won’t countenance the fall in their standard of living consequent upon de-growth and the loss of GDP this would mean.
+One the one hand, middle-class liberals want to reduce carbon emissions, and attribute an almost moral fervour to the act of recycling; but, on the other – as the middle-class opposition to Brexit has demonstrated – they won’t countenance the fall in their standard of living consequent upon de-growth and the loss of GDP this would mean.
 This contradiction – which is unknown to the ruling class, which has no such moral scruples about the inequality that produces their wealth, or the working class, which is exploited by capitalism in order to produce that wealth – can only be lived by the middle classes through bad faith.

 2. Bad Faith